THE WHOOSIT CLUB

 That was good enough for the eighteen gentlemen of Boston who signed off on her authorship although it was unclear if they adjudged that there was any value to her work.

 Frances Burrell was mesmerized by this little woman.
-Seventeen years old herself, Frances too had dabbled in poetry but knew in her heart she lacked the finesse of the young slave girl.
+Seventeen years old herself, she too had dabbled in poetry but knew in her heart she lacked the finesse of the young slave girl.
 But her questions that day were not about poetry, they were about life.

 “Where did you get the name Phillis Wheatley from?”
 Frances asked.